top of page

 Nutrition, physical and emotional support are the cornerstones of Postpartum Recovery.

-Diet Therapy, we are what we eat and diet therapy is an effective method of healing the body.
+We are what we eat and diet therapy is an effective method of healing the body.
 Good postpartum nutrition can make an enormous difference to the experience a mother has and her ability to recover well.

 Chinese Medicine Diet Therapy has a long history of use for Postpartum recovery, replenishing strength, and nutrients to meet the increased demands of motherhood.